 Once you are sufficiently stuffed, wander to the Royal Palace of Madrid which is the current and official residence of Spanish royal family.
 The beautiful palace is an icon of Madrid.
 End your first day in Madrid with a sunset picnic at Temple of Debod.
 This shrine from ancient Egypt that was rebuilt in Spain and now sits at the heart of a park with a beautiful view of the city.

 Spend the first half of your second day in Madrid soaking in some natural beauty at Retiro Park, one of the largest and most beautiful parks in the city.
-Spaniards are notorious for lackadaisically spending days in the park, and you should do as the locals do!
+Spaniards are notorious for their lackadaisical attitude, spending days in the park, taking siesta breaks, and languishing over espressos.
+You should do as the locals do!
 With miles of walking paths and gardens, it is a lovely way to start a day.
 Don’t miss the famed Crystal Palace inside Retiro which is a massive greenhouse from the 1800s.